torvalds/linux/Documentation/driver-api/usb/gadget.rst

 middle layer to interact with the lowest level (which directly handles hardware).

-In Linux, from the bottom up, these layers are:
+In GNU/Linux, from the bottom up, these layers are:

 *USB Controller Driver*
     This is the lowest software level.
 It is the only layer that talks